Liluan1/ABE/README.md

 includes efficient implementations of the following lattice cryptography capabilities:

 * Fully Homomorphic Encryption (FHE)
    * Brakerski/Fan-Vercauteren (BFV) scheme for integer arithmetic
    * Brakerski-Gentry-Vaikuntanathan (BGV) scheme for integer arithmetic
    * Cheon-Kim-Kim-Song (CKKS) scheme for real-number arithmetic
    * Ducas-Micciancio (FHEW) and Chillotti-Gama-Georgieva-Izabachene (TFHE) schemes for Boolean circuit evaluation
 * Multi-Party Extensions of FHE (to support multi-key FHE)
    * Threshold FHE for BGV, BFV, and CKKS schemes
    * Proxy Re-Encryption for BGV, BFV, and CKKS schemes

-This experimental repository holds implementations that as of version 1.11 will no longer be included in the main PALISADE release.
+This experimental repository holds the implementation of the following lattice-based cryptography capabilities (as of version 1.11, this implementations will no longer be included in the main PALISADE release).

+* Identity-Based Encryption
-	* Atribute Based Encryption (abe)
+* Ciphertext-Policy Attributed-Based Encryption

 Users should build and install PALISADE on their system.
 The include and library files are not included in this repostiory.